Tartan & Highland Dress

 Available in modern, ancient or reproduction colours.
 First appeared in Vestiarium Scotticum, by the brothers John and Charles Sobieski Stuart, in 1842.

 A counterchange on the design of the Hay tartan (above.)
 Hunting tartans were developed as a response to the harsh, bright shades of the early aniline dyes, and the fashion for a move away from red-based designs.

 A trade sett, also a colour change on the main Hay tartan.

-Usually regarded as a Drummond tartan but adopted by several cadet branches of the Hay of Leys family.
+Usually regarded as a Drummond or Grant tartan but adopted by several cadet branches of the Hay of Leys family.